eliezio/aegis-engine/README.md

 # Cloud Infra Engine

-The Cloud Infra Engine is created based on OPNFV Cross Community CI (XCI) project in order to automate deployment of various cloud infra scenarios.
+The Cloud Infra Engine is created based on OPNFV Cross Community CI (XCI) project in order to automate the deployment and testing of various cloud infra scenarios.
 [1]

+The supported scenarios are based on

+* Kubernetes
+* OpenStack
+* ONAP

+technologies and they can be deployed and tested using different types of resources such as

+* baremetal nodes
+* instances created on an OpenStack Cloud
+* VMs created using libvirt

+The possibility of using one of the resources listed above highly depends on the scenario the users want to deploy, test, and use.
+More information is available in corresponding sections.

+# Kubernetes Scenarios

-# Prerequisites
+## Prerequisites

 Cloud Infra Engine lets users to deploy the scenario of their choosing on to their workstations.
 Minimum requirements for the host where the Cloud Infra